Full-service provider of industrial catalysis. This is C&CS.

 Total oxidation

 Total oxidation is a chemical reaction in which organic compounds are completely oxidized to carbon dioxide (CO₂) and water (H₂O).
-In the catalysis world, this catalytically assisted oxidation is called catalytic afterburning, and the corresponding plants are called CNV plants.
+In the field of catalysis, this catalytically assisted oxidation is called catalytic afterburning, and the corresponding systems are called KNV systems.

-Total oxidation can be described as a chemical reaction in which a hydrocarbon reacts with oxygen from the air to produce carbon monoxide and water.
-This reaction takes place using catalysts containing precious metals at high temperatures, which are, however, lower than those used in thermal oxidation.
+Total oxidation can be described as a chemical reaction in which a hydrocarbon reacts with oxygen from the air, producing carbon monoxide and water.
+This reaction takes place using precious metal catalysts at high temperatures, which are, however, lower than those used in thermal oxidation.

-Total oxidation is an important process in environmental technology, for example in exhaust air purification to remove hydrocarbon residues and volatile organic compounds (VOCs).
-Exhaust air purification is important in order to comply with the emission limits according to the TA-Luft, which are becoming increasingly strict these days.
+Total oxidation is an important process in environmental technology, for example in exhaust air purification for the removal of hydrocarbon residues and volatile organic compounds (VOCs).
+Exhaust air purification is crucial for complying with the emission limits according to the German Technical Instructions on Air Quality Control (TA-Luft), which are becoming increasingly stringent.

 The process is exothermic and generates heat, the amount of which depends on the organic compounds in the starting material.
-The heat generated and dissipated can ultimately be used for energy in industrial applications.
+The heat generated and dissipated can then be used for energy production in industrial applications.

 Total oxidation